Pelican-Elegant/elegant/documentation/content/Contributing/automated-release.md

 By mandating that any commits for the project follow a [mandated format for the commit messages]({filename}./git-commit-guidelines.md), the commits being added to the release can have their commit messages scanned by a tool, including relevant portions into the release notes.
-Similar to the previous paragraph on version management, this can be accomplished without any need for human intervention.
+This too is done automatically.

 ### Example of an Automated Release